andreuodena/epigenomics_master_uvic/README.md

 ## Nearest gene assignment

-A custom Python script (`get.distance.py`) was implemented to identify the nearest protein-coding gene based on genomic distance to the gene start coordinate.
+For this section we used a custom Python script (`get.distance.py`) to identify the closest protein-coding gene based on genomic distance to the gene start.

 ### Distance to nearest gene

+We calculated the meand an median of the distances:

 | Tissue        | Mean distance (bp) | Median distance (bp) |
 | ------------- | ------------------ | -------------------- |
 | sigmoid_colon | 72,978             | 35,802               |
 | stomach       | 45,227             | 27,735               |

-### Interpretation
+### Explanation

-In both tissues, the **mean distance was higher than the median distance**, suggesting a **right-skewed distribution** in which most regulatory elements are located relatively close to genes, while a smaller subset lies much farther away.
+We observed that for both tissues, the **mean distance was higher than the median distance**.
+This suggests that most of the regulatory elements are located relatively close to genes, while a smaller subset lies much farther away.

-These observations are biologically consistent with enhancer-mediated regulation, as enhancers can act over distances ranging from several kilobases to hundreds of kilobases.
+These findings are consistent with what we shoudl expect for enhancer-mediated regulation, as we know that enhancers can act over distances ranging from several kilobases to hundreds of kilobases.

 ---

-## Software and tools
+## Software and tools used

 * Docker image: `dgarrimar/epigenomics_course`
 * BEDTools